Daily Photo: 20/07/2010 – Jersey Tiger

 Call for clarity over East Greenwich Library

-March 9, 2010 by Rob Powell
+March 9, 2010 By Rob Powell

 Dave Sharman, a Green Party candidate for the Peninsula ward, has written to Greenwich Council asking for assurances that East Greenwich Library will not be closed.